jaideng123/jaideng123.github.io/_posts/blogposts/2021-07-12-DeepDigPizzaRetro.md

 * Get to the end-to-end playable build as fast as possible and play-test it as a team
 * Avoid last-minute features and make sure you test them thoroughly
-* Don't leave level design till the very end of the project (iterate via whiteboard when waiting on tech)
+* Don't leave level design till the very end of the project (iterate via whiteboard/paper when waiting on tech)